OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/media-services/media-services-protect-with-aes128.md

             string envelopeEncryptionIV = Convert.ToBase64String(GetRandomBuffer(16));

-            // When configuring delivery policy, you can choose to associate it
+            // When configuring delivery policy, you can choose tooassociate it
             // with a key acquisition URL that has a KID appended or
             // or a key acquisition URL that does not have a KID appended
             // in which case a content key can be reused.

-            // EnvelopeKeyAcquisitionUrl:  contains a key ID in the key URL.
+            // EnvelopeKeyAcquisitionUrl:  contains a key ID in hello key URL.
-            // EnvelopeBaseKeyAcquisitionUrl:  the URL does not contains a key ID
+            // EnvelopeBaseKeyAcquisitionUrl:  hello URL does not contains a key ID

-            // The following policy configuration specifies:
+            // hello following policy configuration specifies:
-            // key url that will have KID=<Guid> appended to the envelope and
+            // key url that will have KID=<Guid> appended toohello envelope and
-            // the Initialization Vector (IV) to use for the envelope encryption.
+            // hello Initialization Vector (IV) toouse for hello envelope encryption.

             Dictionary<AssetDeliveryPolicyConfigurationKey, string> assetDeliveryPolicyConfiguration =
             new Dictionary<AssetDeliveryPolicyConfigurationKey, string>